Home

 converter

-to do, was to open the file in a text editor (such as Windows
+Last resort: You may have to resort to opening the file in a text editor (such as Windows

 possible to recover the text and paste it into another application.